BLOG

 Are 1031 Exchanges simply a loophole for wealthy taxpayers?

-No. Like-kind exchanges provide individuals and businesses, both small and large, incentive to replace old investment property and business use assets with new assets that are like-kind.
-The economy is stimulated in exactly the way intended when Section 1031 was written in 1921 – by allowing for the continued sales and purchases of business assets such as heavy equipment, fleet vehicles, machinery and more.
+No. Like-kind exchanges provide individuals and businesses, both small and large, incentive to replace old investment property and business-use assets with new assets that are like-kind.
+The economy is stimulated in exactly the way intended when Section 1031 was written in 1921 – by allowing for the continued sale and purchase of real estate for business use.
 Deferring taxes on the sale of the old assets makes the purchase of new assets possible.

 Doesn't the government lose revenue as a result of 1031 exchanges?